Vietnam

 Personal Experience: try to take the window seat on the right side of plane; you will get a spectacular view of Taiwan mountain ranges.
 It really looks like those of Chinese paintings (photos below).

-Equally amazing is the suburb area prior to flight landing (photos below).
+Equally amazing was the suburb area prior to flight landing (photos below).

 Brunch was served on the flight; with noodles or rice to choose from (left photo below).